Cremation in Florida: Your Complete Guide

 What is “green cremation” or aquamation?

 Aquamation (also called alkaline hydrolysis or water cremation) is an alternative to flame cremation that uses water and potassium hydroxide rather than heat.
 It has a smaller environmental footprint and is growing in availability in Florida.
 Contact us to discuss whether this option is available in your area.
+For families interested in environmentally conscious disposition more broadly, see our guide: Green Burial in Florida: What It Is, What It Costs, and Who It’s For.

 How do I receive the cremated remains?